Home -> Practice Areas

 What Is My Georgia Car Accident Case Worth?

-The value of your claim depends on multiple factors, including:
+The value of your car accident claim depends on multiple factors, including:

-• Severity of your injuries and medical treatment required
+• Medical expenses, severity of your injuries, and medical treatment required

 • Lost wages and future earning capacity